kai3341/es6-mixin-nano/README.md

 the bottom of this document at the [reports](#reports) section, just roll down.
 You can include only required to you part of this library into your application

+What about performance.
+Runtime overhead is zero.
+Library code executes only once on application startup (normally.
+But you may to create classes (not instances, exactly classes) in the runtime) and looks has no place to stuck

 Works fine:
 * `static` methods and attributes
 * properties